seedOnTheForestFloor/Report-WHG-To-Authorities/README.md

 ## Swiss Financial Market Supervisory Authority (FINMA)
 #### At the very least make a report to Swiss FINMA, Cybercrime unit and Federal Police
-FINMA issued a liscense to Bity SA who is now in pocession of millions of dollars in stolen cryptocurrency.
+FINMA issued a liscense to Bity SA.

 ###### Financial Market Supervisory Authority (FINMA)
 Laupenstrasse 27, 3003 Bern